vboyce/vboyce.github.io/index.md

+## About Veronica
-I'm an undergrad at MIT studying Brain and Cognitive Science.
-My research interests include how we humans process language and how our language use and understanding affects human interaction.
+I currently live in Cambridge, MA, where I'm an undergrad at MIT studying Brain and Cognitive Science.
+I'm especially interested in language and how language interacts with other areas of cognition.
+I've been doing research in MIT's [Computational Psycholinguistics Lab](http://cpl.mit.edu/) since 2017.
+My research interests include language processing generally and specifically how our language use affects human interaction.

-Personal: I do a fair bit of dancing (primarily square dancing and round dancing, both with [Tech Squares](squares.mit.edu)) and some puzzle hunts (I especially enjoy cryptic crosswords).
-In free time, I enjoy board games, baking, sewing and knitting.
+My hobbies include square dancing and round dancing (both with [Tech Squares](squares.mit.edu)), puzzle hunts, board game playing, baking, sewing and knitting.

 ## Presentations and Papers